 Customize every resume for every application

 Tailor your resume to each job description.
 Focus on relevant skills and keywords, but make sure they fit naturally into your experience.
+(Here’s a link to an article I wrote about identifying keywords.)

 Use simple formatting